81 UK Small Business Statistics (Updated 2024)

 Small business are easily still the most common type of company and a large proportion of them are being run by the owners without any employees.

 However, the average age of registered businesses is falling, and only around a third make it to the 10-year mark.
-This is a slightly concerning statistic that indicates that many new businesses are being created without a solid long-term strategy.
+This is a slightly concerning statistic that indicates that many new firms are being created without a solid long-term strategy.

 This highlights the need for better education of entrepreneurs to help them succeed in realising their ambitions.